jkawaja/termProject/static/image_dir/README.md

-This directory contains all the beneficiary image files.
+This directory contains all the recipe image files.